Where can I find Google Sheets?

 Streak's importer add-on can be installed for free from the Chrome Web Store.
 Simply click the Install button and confirm Streak's authorization to access your Google Sheets.
 You only need to install the Add-on once and you're ready to begin importing your data into Streak!

 Attempted to import, but can't find my Pipelines?

 So you've just added the Google Sheets Add-on from the Chrome Web Store and you're ready to import!
 You've selected Next from Step #1 and now you're ready to select your Pipeline you want to import to... but there's no Pipeline to select.

 Here are the top 3 reasons you may be missing your Pipelines:

 Your Pipeline doesn't belong to a team.
 You'll need the Pipeline Admin to share with the selected team.
 Now refresh your browser and try it again.

 You're logged into Google with a different email.
-It's possible that you use Streak with your professional account and not your personal account.
+It's possible that you use Streak with your business account and not your personal account.
 Or perhaps you use if for both; however, whichever Gmail account you're currently logged into Google Drive with, only pipelines associated to that account will be shown.
 Be sure you're logged into the correct account before initiating your import!